mongodb/mongosql-auth-java/README.md

 ## Notes

-* The SCRAM-SHA-1 mechanism hashes the passwords in the client plugin, so it can be used on an unencrypted connection without exposing the password.
+* The SCRAM-SHA-1 mechanism hashes the passwords in the client plugin, so it can be used on an unencrypted connection without exposing the password (however, subsequent communication over that channel will be unencrypted).
-* The PLAIN mechanism sends the password in cleartext, so should only be used on an encrypted connection, though this is not enforced.
+* The PLAIN mechanism sends the password in cleartext, so should only be used on an encrypted connection.
+* The GSSAPI mechanism sends the end-user's credentials to the mongosqld - allowing mongosqld to reuse those credentials to access MongoDB.